 The Partition of India was one of the most defining events in the history of the subcontinent.
-It remains till date the largest mass migration in human history.
+It remains to date the largest mass migration in human history.
 Yet, despite the extensive loss to life and property, almost 70 years later, no museum or memorial existed anywhere in the world to remember all those millions.

-Since then over a hundred thousand visitors have come to the Partition Museum.
+Since its opening, over a hundred thousand visitors have come to the Partition Museum.
 It continues to build its collections and archives of oral histories, art, and refugee artifacts.
 The Partition Museum welcomes support in its continued quest to document and remember the history of the millions impacted at the time of the Partition.

 Amritsar Punjab 143001